Henry-Lin00/Henry-Lin/README.md

 Pick and Roll (Third Personal Robot Game)

+## Project Description

+A 3D game that allows players to pick up respawn items inside of the world to regenerate heal back.

 ## Getting Started

 These Project will help you to learn how to create a simple game.
 See deployment for notes on how to deploy the project on a live system.